-Dorking Museum and Dorking Community Orchard are proud to present a new Exhibition; The Lost (and Found) Orchards of Dorking.
-The Exhibition will run from 29th August to 29th December.
+Dorking Museum and Dorking Community Orchard were proud to present a new Exhibition; The Lost (and Found) Orchards of Dorking.
+The Exhibition ran from 29th August to 29th December 2013